outscale/terraform-provider-outscale/website/docs/r/nic.html.markdown

 The following arguments are supported:

 * `description` - (Optional) A description for the NIC.
-* `private_ips` - (Optional) The primary private IP address for the NIC.<br />
+* `private_ips` - (Optional) The primary private IP for the NIC.<br />
-This IP address must be within the IP address range of the Subnet that you specify with the `subnet_id` attribute.<br />
+This IP must be within the IP range of the Subnet that you specify with the `subnet_id` attribute.<br />
-If you do not specify this attribute, a random private IP address is selected within the IP address range of the Subnet.
+If you do not specify this attribute, a random private IP is selected within the IP range of the Subnet.
-    * `is_primary` - (Optional) If true, the IP address is the primary private IP address of the NIC.
+    * `is_primary` - (Optional) If true, the IP is the primary private IP of the NIC.
-    * `private_ip` - (Optional) The private IP address of the NIC.
+    * `private_ip` - (Optional) The private IP of the NIC.
 * `security_group_ids` - (Optional) One or more IDs of security groups for the NIC.
 * `subnet_id` - (Required) The ID of the Subnet in which you want to create the NIC.
 * `tags` - (Optional) A tag to add to this resource.
 You can specify this argument several times.